Information About the COVID-19 Vaccines

 If you experience side effects that are worrying or do not seem to go away after a few days, please tell your health care provider.

 Serious side effects are extremely rare.
-Nearly 8 billion doses of the COVID-19 vaccines have been given worldwide, including more than 450 million in the United States.
+More than 13 billion doses of the COVID-19 vaccines have been given worldwide, including more than 660 million in the United States.
 The safety of the vaccines is closely monitored—in fact, the COVID-19 vaccines are the most closely monitored vaccines in history.

-There have been reports of people developing inflammation of the heart muscle (myocarditis) or the lining of the heart (pericarditis) after vaccination.
+There have been rare reports of people, especially young males, developing inflammation of the heart muscle (myocarditis) or the lining of the heart (pericarditis) after vaccination.
 These reports remain rare in the setting of millions of doses of vaccines being given.
-The conditions typically occur within a week of receiving the second dose of the Pfizer or Moderna vaccines, and they are more common in young males.
 It is important to remember that the risk of developing myocarditis or pericarditis from COVID-19 infection is greater than the risk from vaccination.
 Also, the cases from vaccination have been milder than cases from COVID-19 infection.

 The CDC and the American Academy of Pediatrics continue to recommend COVID-19 vaccination as the best form of protection for adolescents.

 For more information about COVID-19 vaccine side effects, please visit: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/safety/adverse-events.html